 To receive additional information or to further discuss how we may be able to assist, please select one of the two options below and provide the requested information.

 IMPORTANT INFORMATION AND FREQUENTLY ASKED QUESTIONS ANSWERED BY HEPATITIS CLASS ACTION LAWYERS

 Status of the Class Action Case

 On August 23, 2016, Starn O’Toole Marcus & Fisher and Marler Clark filed a class action lawsuit against Genki Sushi USA, Inc. and suppliers.
-The complaint was filed on behalf of individuals that received a Hepatitis A vaccination between April 2016 and August 2016 because of exposure to contaminated food served by Genki Sushi.
+The complaint was filed on behalf of individuals that received a Hepatitis A vaccination because of exposure to contaminated food served by Genki Sushi.
 A related class action covers individuals who received a Hepatitis A vaccination as a result of secondary exposure from other restaurants and establishments.
 The Court has ordered a mediation to address potential settlement of the class action claims which is scheduled to occur on August 31, 2018.
 Meanwhile, we have filed the first in a series of court documents to move the class action claims forward in the event the mediation is unsuccessful.

 Status of Individual Cases